June 1 - July 31, 2015

 This program is intended for undergraduates who:

-- Have completed at least two years of college and will be returning for at least one year of undergraduate study before graduation.
+- Have completed at least one year of college and will be returning for at least one year of undergraduate study before graduation.

 - Are majoring in chemistry, physics, engineering (chemical and biochemical or environmental preferred), pharmaceutics, or occupational and environmental health.